Jacobk12321/DIss_project/README.md

 This project is a RFB 3.8-based VNC implementation using python 3.13.2.

-WARNING: As of 18/4/25 the viewer can experience rapid flashing which can cause harm.
+WARNING: As of 18/4/25 the viewer can experience flashing which can cause harm.

 Setup: